expressjs/method-override/README.md

 To use a header to override the method, specify the header name as a string argument to the `methodOverride` function.
 To then make the call, send  a `POST` request to a URL with the overridden method as the value of that header.
+This method of using a header would typically be used in conjunction with `XMLHttpRequest` on implementations that do not support the method you are trying to use.

 ```js
 var connect        = require('connect')